 A Driver’s Package will bring Dynamic Torque Vectoring that will aid with cornering.
 The Driver’s Package also trims the interior with multi-contour seats, carbon fiber appliques, and aluminum pedal covers and adds 19-inch wheels, Ebony-painted calipers, and a Magnetic grille hue on the exterior.

 Inside, Lincoln says its engineers paid particular attention to the sound and feel of new switches and dials that replace slider adjustments for easier control of ventilation and audio functions.
 Commonly used buttons and USB ports are now even easier to access.
 An active noise control system contributes to a quiet cabin.
-A fully retractable panoramic glass roof is available, as well as a Revel audio system by Harmon that offers concert-quality sound, thanks to new doors specially designed for optimal positioning of the speakers.
-The new MKZ will also boast the latest version of Sync connectivity with a new easy-to-use design, a new interface, and voice-activated control.
+A fully retractable panoramic glass roof is available.
+While the Revel audio system by Harman offers concert-quality sound, thanks to new doors specially designed for optimal positioning of the speakers.
+The new MKZ will also boast the latest version of Sync connectivity with a new easy-to-use design.

-The new sedan will be available with two all-new Lincoln Black Label themes, Chalet and Vineyard, as well as the previously available Thoroughbred trim level; each will offer unique luxury styling and premium materials.
-The 2017 Lincoln MKZ interior color palette includes a collection of beautiful shades such as Cappuccino, Ebony, and Terra Cotta, as well as an all-new Jade Gray hue.
+The new sedan will be available with two all-new Lincoln Black Label themes, Chalet and Vineyard.
+Plus the previously available Thoroughbred trim level; each will offer unique luxury styling and premium materials.
+The 2017 Lincoln MKZ interior color palette includes a collection of beautiful shades such as Cappuccino, Ebony, and Terra Cotta.
+Plus Lincoln introduces the all-new Jade Gray hue.

 “Our customers are looking for three attributes in a luxury midsize sedan – technologies that ease their everyday experience, a beautiful design that is crafted with attention to detail, and a vehicle with impressive power that makes it a pleasure to drive,” said Kumar Galhotra, president of Lincoln.
 “The new Lincoln MKZ elevates all of these attributes – and many more – to create a compelling entry in this large and highly competitive portion of the luxury market.”

-Pricing and estimated fuel economy figures are yet to be announced.
+Pricing and estimated fuel economy figures not available at press time.

 Vehicle name: 2017 Lincoln MKZ